SamOBrienOlinger/drf-spoodle-space/README.md

 ## **Contents**

 - **Unfixed Bugs**

-Unfortuantely, due to a range of unexpected errors and issues with both gitpod and heroku, the overall negative impact has been that there was not enought time to fully implement all of the planned custom models and forms.
+Unfortuantely, due to a range of unexpected errors and issues with both gitpod and Heroku, the overall negative impact has been that there was not enought time to fully implement all of the planned features and functionalites.

-As well as DogProfiles, there was also supposed to be DogHealth and DogPhoto.
-Each of which offer users more ways to engage with the platform and other users.

 Below are examples of just some of the many challenges faced throughout the development stages.